 USA Travel Guide

 Let’s face it.
-The USA isn’t a particularly popular backpacker destination as it’s not budget friendly.
+Vacation in USA isn’t a particularly popular backpacker destination as it’s not budget-friendly.
 Most people opt for shorter trips and will just explore a particular area, rather than trying to backpack the entire country.

 It’s hard to give an accurate budget as if you plan on visiting New York, San Francisco, or one of the other expensive cities this is going to blow through your budget.
-But if you are on a road trip and camping then this is going to dramatically reduct your budget.
+But if you are on a road trip and camping then this is going to dramatically reduce your budget in your United States travel guide.

 The figures below are an average of what you can expect to spend per day.